MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 For more suggestions, see [AKS security concepts](/azure/aks/concepts-security) and evalaute our security hardening recommendations based on the [CIS Kubernetes benchmark](/azure/aks/cis-kubernetes).

-## Cost optimization and Cloud efficiency
+## Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 We recommend you review the [Cost optimization design principles](/azure/architecture/framework/cost/principles).
+Tightly associated with (but not limited to) cost optimization is sustainability.
+Cost optimization goals typically support workload sustainability goals as well.

 When discussing cost optimization with Azure Kubernetes Service, it's important to distinguish between *cost of cluster resources* and *cost of workload resources*.
 Cluster resources is a shared responsibility between the cluster admin and their resource provider, while workload resources are the domain of a developer.
 Azure Kubernetes Service has considerations and recommendations for both of these roles.